-It takes a few months to get used to tracking your spending, and I must admit, in the beginning it will probably be hard and feel like such a pain – but believe me, it’s necessary and it will be worth it.
-After awhile, tracking your money becomes second nature.
+It takes a few months to get used to tracking your spending, and I must admit, in the beginning, it will probably be hard and feel like such a pain – but believe me, it’s necessary and it will be worth it.
+After a while, tracking your money becomes second nature.

 3. Pay off debt

-Debt of any kind is detrimental to your financial health, so try your hardest to get rid of debt once and for all.
+A debt of any kind is detrimental to your financial health, so try your hardest to get rid of debt once and for all.
 This should be your number one goal.
 You don’t want debt looming over your head as you go about your life.
 It will always be a negative source of energy that will constantly wear you down.

 If possible, figure out a way to pay off your debt in 3 years or less.
 Any longer than that and it will seem never-ending and likely leave you feeling discouraged.
 If this means you need to take on extra hours at work, a second job or simply scale way back on the categories in your budget, do it.
 It will be worth it in the end.